 - Leadership potential

-- Demonstrated ability to contribute to UST School of Law's mission
+- Demonstrated ability to contribute to St. Thomas Law's mission

 Although your LSAT score and grade point average will be important, your application will not be accepted or rejected based solely upon those criteria.
 Rather, the Application Committee also will consider your activities, experiences, letters of recommendation and personal statement, and make a qualitative decision based upon all of the criteria identified above.